 - a.
 The moderator may appoint a deputy moderator and swear in the deputy. - b.
 The moderator declares that if there is no objection the moderator will be guided by the Maine Moderator's Manual in supervising the conduct of the meeting.
 (The moderator may prefer to solicit a formal motion and vote for this.) - c.
-The moderator explains such rules as seem warranted at the head of the meeting and covers housekeeping matters, e.g., maintaining separation of voters and non -voters.
+The moderator explains such rules as seem warranted at the head of the meeting and covers housekeeping matters, e.g., maintaining separation of voters and non-voters. - d.

-- d.
 The moderator announces the winners of any preceding secret ballot election.
-The moderator does not swear them in, typically, until just before the meeting adjourns, or swears them in on an agreed understanding that they do not enter into duties of office until after the meeting adjourns.
+Typically, the moderator does not swear them in until just before the meeting adjourns, or by local custom may swear them in on an agreed understanding that they do not enter into duties of office until after the meeting adjourns.
+(See Chapter II, "Swearing newly elected officials.")
 The moderator then conducts elections for other officials remaining to be elected by the town meeting. - e.
-For elections not previously held, or later to be held, by secret ballot vote, the moderator conducts the nomination process substantially as described above for the clerk in electing the moderator, and calls for the vote, which is done by written bal lot for selectman and school committee member even if there is only a single nominee.
-Remember that even in uncontested races a winner must obtain a majority of votes in towns of 4000 and under.
-For offices other than selectman and school committee, where there is only a single nominee, a voice vote or an uncounted show of hands can suffice to elect.
-Some moderators use the written ballot voting method (by unanimous consent, presumably) whenever there are two or more nominees for a single office or board se at, even for offices for which written ballot voting is not ordinarily required.
+For elections not previously held (or to be held later) by secret ballot vote at the the moderator conducts nomination process substantially described above for the clerk in electing the moderator, and calls for the vote, which is done by written ballot for selectman and school committee member even if there is only a single nominee.
+Remember that even in uncontested races a winner must obtain a majority of votes in towns of 4,000 and under.
+For offices where state law or local rules do not require a written ballot, where there is only a single nominee, a voice vote or an uncounted show of hands can suffice to elect.
+Some moderators use the written ballot voting method (by unanimous consent, presumably) whenever there are two or more nominees for a single office or board seat, even for offices for which written ballot voting is not ordinarily required.

 State law authorizes towns to adopt, in a meeting held at least 90 days before an annual meeting, a requirement that the voting for a particular seat or office in addition to selectman and school committee will be by written ballot (there is no exception for an election with only one nominee); and such a requirement stands until it is rescinded or repealed at a meeting held at least 90 days before the annual meeting.
-See § 2525 Moderators should ask clerks whether such an extension of written ballot voting to other offices has been locally adopted.
+See § 2525.
+Moderators should ask clerks whether such an extension of written ballot voting to other offices has been locally adopted.

-Where there is more than one seat open on a board for the same term of office, it is permissible to have a single set of nominations and a single balloting in a town over 4000, in which case each of the top vote-getters is a plurality winner to the extent there are offices to fill, but in a town under 4000 each seat must be filled separately, as each winner must obtain a majority of votes cast.
+Where there is more than one seat open on a board for the same term of office, it is permissible to have a single set of nominations and a single balloting in a town over 4,000, in which case each of the top vote-getters is a plurality winner to the extent there are offices to fill, but in a town under 4,000 each seat must be filled separately, as each winner must obtain a majority of votes cast.
 For more discussion of written ballot procedure, see Chapter VI.